 Medtronic Europe at a Glance

 Medtronic is the global leader in medical technology, alleviating pain, restoring health and extending life for millions of people around the world.
-With deep roots in the treatment of heart disease, Medtronic now provides a wide range of products and therapies - every four seconds, another life is improved by a Medtronic product or therapy.
+With deep roots in the treatment of heart disease, Medtronic now provides a wide range of products and therapies - every three seconds, another life is improved by a Medtronic product or therapy.

 The company was founded in 1949 in Minneapolis, Minnesota, USA, by Earl E. Bakken and Palmer J. Hermundslie.
 Medtronic has been present in Europe since 1967.